 Here are the four groups of people who tend to use ad blockers:

-1. People who install ad blockers to protect their privacy: This group values choice and control over their browsing experience, and they are more likely to whitelist a site than disable their ad blocker completely.
+1. People who install ad blockers to protect their privacy: This group values choice and control over their browsing experience, and they are more likely to allowlist a site than disable their ad blocker completely.

 2. People who simply don’t want to see ads: This group enjoys the convenience of not seeing ads and will likely move on if they run into any roadblocks or requests.

 4. People who are overwhelmed by intrusive, annoying ads: Many people who use ad blockers want to support good content and don’t object to ads on principle — they are simply overwhelmed by intrusive ads and see ad blocking as their only option.
-This group is most likely to whitelist a site and are open to reasonable alternatives like paid subscriptions.
+This group is most likely to allowlist a site and are open to reasonable alternatives like paid subscriptions.

 Developing your strategy